dfx81/brainfuck/README.md

 ## Usage

-1. Recompile the program using make (BF file provided was compiled for Linux).
+### GUI

+1. Find the file to run and set its default program to the Brainfuck program downloaded.
+2. Save and apply the settings.
+3. Double click any .bf file to run the program.

+### Command Line

-2. Run the program on the command line with the Brainfuck filename as argument.
+1. Run the program on the command line with the Brainfuck filename as argument.
-3. OPTIONAL: Provide the debug flag (-d) to display the final memory state.
+2. OPTIONAL: Provide the debug flag (-d) to display the final memory state.

 > Example to run the provided Hello.bf file with debug mode:
   ```Linux$./BF Hello.bf -d```